Aiven-Open/klaw-docs/docs/docs/HowTo/tenant.md

 :::note
-If the application should be limited to only one tenant, you can configure it with thee below property in `application.properties` file.
+If the application should be limited to only one tenant, you can configure it with the below property in `application.properties` file.

      #maximum tenants can be created